 - Look at taking on other forms of credit – signing up to a UK mobile phone contract, which you might be able to do through your current provider, could help to build your credit score.

-- Open a bank account – If you had a good credit rating in the last country you lived in, you should contact your previous bank manager there and get them to provide a reference to your local branch in the UK.
+- Open a bank account – If you had a good credit rating in the last country you lived in, you should contact your previous bank and get them to provide a reference to your local branch in the UK.
 This may help you to open a bank account, which in turn could help to establish a credit history in this country.

 - Pay your bills on time – Paying your mobile phone bill, along with any utility bills – gas, electricity and water – could all work towards improving your credit score.